-Circle Sees Changes, But No "Fraternity
+Circle Sees Changes, But No "Fraterr

-After a semester or what one member calls "inaction and much introspection," The Blue Circle is on the verge of returning to its role as an active, involved service organization.
-This is the thought of Paul McConville, Chairman of the Circle.
+member calls "inaction and much introspection," The Blue Circle is on the verge of returning to its role as an active, involved service organization.
+This is the thought of Paul McConville, Chairman of

 The Circle was cast into the public eye of late due to an amendment before the group proposing that the membership be cut back to forty members from the present fifty.
 This move was seen by many to be a ploy to establish the Circle as a fraternity.
 Although the amendment was defeated at this week's meeting, McConville feels that the question of forty or fifty members is virtually irrelevant.
 He would place the problem of the Circle in an entirely different sphere.